dev-Aditya-OS-CREATOR/dev-Aditya-OS-CREATOR/README.md

 - 👋 Hi, I’m @dev-Aditya-OS-CREATOR
-- i am making KOS LINUX
+- i am making an os KOS LINUX
 - i m a student
 - not a proffesional
 - just for hobby